gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-render.md

 * You have an account with GitHub.
 * You have completed the [Quick Start][] or have a Hugo website you are ready to deploy and share with the world.
 * You have a Render account.
-You can sign up using invite code `hugo` or the [Hugo invite link](https://render.com/i/hugo).
+You can sign up at https://render.com/register.

 ## Deployment